 The Penobscot Marine Museum is extremely grateful to Diversified Communications of Portland, Maine for entrusting us with the long-term preservation of the National Fisherman photographic archive.

-Many thanks to our volunteers Robyn Cornell, Mark Nicklawske, Chris Olson, and Ellen Zachary, who have given hundreds of hours of their time to digitizing this collection; their contribution is endlessly valuable.
+Many thanks to our volunteers Robyn Cornell, Mark Nicklawske, Amanda Strusz, Chris Olsson, and Ellen Holland, who have given hundreds of hours of their time to digitizing this collection; their contribution is endlessly valuable.

 We also profusely thank our catalogers, Faith Garrold and Cathy Pollari, who have worked painstakingly to research, collate and record information about the photographs in our database.